Luis Garcia Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Padres pitching staff ranks 17th in the league.

-- The Padres' 3.95 team ERA ranks 11th among all league pitching staffs.
+- The Padres have the 10th-ranked team ERA across all MLB pitching staffs (3.96).

-- Padres pitchers combine to surrender 55 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Padres pitchers combine to rank 12th in baseball in home runs given up (55 total, 1.1 per game).

-- Weathers (1-2) takes the mound for the Padres in his fifth start of the season.
-He's put together a 3.42 ERA in 23 2/3 innings pitched, with 14 strikeouts.

-- In his most recent outing on Sunday, May 14 against the Los Angeles Dodgers, the lefty tossed 5 2/3 innings, giving up four earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.